edinburghhacklab/hacklab-training-generator/syllabus.md

 ### Training

+Start with a demonstration of running a job.
+Then move on to letting the trainee run the job, being ready to prompt & assist them.

+A copy of the checklist should be available to the trainee for revision, but the aim should be for them not to need it.
+A mnemonic acronym for the checklist might be useful if we can come up with one that’s not too long.

+We will need to have some jobs prepared with bad parameters.
+Not too far off to be dangerous, but enough to sound bad or result in a poor finish.
+We will demonstrate each of these to trainees, then show them how to correct the problem.

 Demonstrate use of the emergency stop during a running job.
 Arrange this such that homing order is important - e.g. with tool down whilst machining a pocket.
 Show how to bring the machine safely back to a ready state.
 Have the trainee repeat the exercise for a different scenario.

 ### Evaluation

+The trainee should be able to run a job without prompting or assistance.

+The trainee must recognise when a job is failing to satisfy any of the good machining criteria listed above, and use the emergency stop where necessary.

+It’s likely that the trainee will encounter some of these problems themselves during their training.
+If so there will be an opportunity to see if they correct them without prompting.

+If such an opportunity doesn’t arise, the trainee can be tested by presenting them with a running job and checking if they can identify and correct a deliberate problem with it.

 During one of a trainee’s jobs, press the emergency stop without warning.
 They must be able to safely bring the machine back to a ready state and continue the job.